ubc-vision/LSENeRF-data-formatter/docs/scene-details.md

 ```
 Special note:
 - Only len(cam_ts) number of RGB and Event cameras starting from the beginning are inside the event camera filming time.
 The extra cameras are cameras after the event camera finished filming
+- raw can be converted with utils.raw_to_rgb; see supplemental for the k,b values of each scene

 # Extra json files
 We provide two other files for event camera intrinsics and relative extrinsics between the rgb and event camera